gacelabs/basic-instagram-feeds/README.md

 Go to Instagram Basic Display at your [Facebook developer site](https://developers.facebook.com/apps/), then navigate to `Basic Display > User Token Generator tab` add Instagram Test Users then click `Generate Token` button to get the generated token for that instagram user

+`If you don't want to add the generated_token value:` After installation and applying usage and you don't have the generated_token value, run `dev/build` then go to CMS Menu `Settings > Instagram Tab` and click "Connect Account" button to initialized the first access token

 * set own cache file and redirect uri:
 ```yml
 Instagram: